cdunn2/cdunn2/README.md

 # Welcome to Connor Dunn's GitHub Profile 👋

 ## About Me
 Hello there!
 I'm Connor Dunn, a passionate and motivated student with an interest in Cyber Security, Software Engineering, and Data Analysis.
-Currently pursuing my B.S. at James Madison University, I am enthusiastic about leveraging technology to solve real-world problems.
+I recently completed my B.S. at James Madison University, I am enthusiastic about leveraging technology to solve real-world problems.
 My academic journey has provided me with a solid foundation, and I've had the opportunity to apply my skills in internships.

 ## Projects
 Explore my projects below to get a glimpse of my skills and interests: